surfingjoe/One_Public_Subnet_Basic_Web_Server/readme.md

 *  Edit the variable for your choice for AWS Region (currently, the default is "us-west-1").
 *  Edit the CIDR blocks if you want to use different address range for your new VPC
 *  Edit the Instance type if you want to use a different instance type (note t2.micro is the only one you can use for free tier)
+*  Note: I'm including a "jenkins file", to run all builds through Jenkins, but you do not need to use Jenkins for this repository to work.
+You can clone this repository and run "Terraform Init" and "Terraform Apply"  with or without the Jenkins file.

 ## Launching the VPC and Web Server
 After installing the requesite software and configuration of variables.